What is a work item?

 A sequential number

 Project keys are a series of alphanumberic characters that describe to people across your Jira site what pieces of work are related to your project.
-They're the most memorable and recognizable piece of an issue's identifier.
+They're the most memorable and recognizable piece of a work item’s identifier.
 For example, our team is codenamed Donut World.
 We use the project key "DONUT" to help people across Atlassian know and recognize work that relates to our team.

 Project admins can create and assign their project's key when they create a new project.
 Based on the project's name, Jira suggests a recognizable key.
 If you're a project admin, you can customize this while creating a project by selecting Advanced options.
 You can also update it in the project's settings.
 They must be at least 2 characters long and start with an uppercase letter.